artghieri/Getting-Started-Markdown/README.md

 Here are some examples of what you can do with Markdown.

+## Websites
+Markdown was designed for the web, so it should come as no surprise that there are plenty of applications specifically designed for creating website content.

+If you are still in trouble to pick a specifically apllications, just pick one of the [many other static site generators available.](https://jamstack.org/generators/)

 ## Documents
 Markdown doesn’t have all the bells and whistles of word processors like Microsoft Word, but it’s good enough for creating basic documents like assignments and letters.
 You can use a Markdown document authoring application to create and export Markdown-formatted documents to PDF or HTML file format.
 The PDF part is **key**, because once you have a PDF document, you can do anything with it — **print it, email it, or upload it** to a website.